ssfsx17/ffpnp/pandoc-markdown/0710-status-conditions.md

 ### Status: Sonic Break

-Causes Physical Unaspected damage during the status phase.
+Causes Physical Unaspected damage during the status phase, ignoring Eva and Armor.
 The damage is equal to 10% of your maximum HP.

 ### Status: Soteria